JingHuaMan/SylixOS-Shell-Enhancement/Design Report/Design Report.md

 In particular,  '|&' means that in addition to command1's standard output, its standard error is connected to command2's standard input through pipe.
 It is short for 2>&1|.

+So what we want to realize is a pipeline mechanism like bash which connect output of the command to the next command, including '|' and '|&'.
+But for the 'time' segment mentioned above, which is not realized in SylixOS now, we do not guarantee to implement it, because it is not part of pipeline.

 ## Division of Labors